Hennepin Family Court

 • Courts can utilize chain-of-custody tracking and other features to manage exhibits securely.

-The Minnesota Judicial Branch first launched MNDES in May 2022 and is currently in use throughout Minnesota and Hennepin County District Court.
+The Minnesota Judicial Branch first launched MNDES in May 2022 and it is currently in use throughout Minnesota and Hennepin County District Court.

 For more information and access to MNDES, please visit the Exhibit and Evidence Help Topic.